Marc-André Fleury: Pittsburgh Penguins (2003–2017)

-Fleury compiled a 35–18–7 record in 2008–09 to help the Penguins to a fourth-place finish in the Eastern Conference, entering the 2009 playoffs as the defending Prince of Wales champions.
+Fleury compiled a 35–18–7 record in the 2008–09 season to help the Penguins to a fourth-place finish in the Eastern Conference, entering the 2009 playoffs as the defending Prince of Wales champions.
 Fleury was a major factor in the first round against the Penguins' intrastate rivals the Philadelphia Flyers.
-In game 2 at home, with a 2–1 deficit late in the third, Fleury made a key toe save against Flyers top goal scorer Jeff Carter which was eventually pivotal as the Penguins tied the game late in the 3rd and won late in overtime.
-After the Flyers won game 3 comfortably, Fleury once again stole a game for the Penguins in game 4, stopping 43 shots to keep a surging Flyers line-up at bay and ensure a 3–1 lead.
-The Flyers won in Pittsburgh in game 5, but Fleury saved another performance for the final period of game 6.
+In game two at home, with a 2–1 deficit late in the third, Fleury made a key toe save against Flyers top goal scorer Jeff Carter, which was eventually pivotal as the Penguins tied the game late in the 3rd and won late in overtime.
+After the Flyers won game three comfortably, Fleury once again stole a game for the Penguins in game four, stopping 43 shots to keep a surging Flyers line-up at bay and ensure a 3–1 lead.
+The Flyers won in Pittsburgh in game five, but Fleury saved another performance for the final period of game six.
 After initially letting in 3 goals, Fleury did not allow another as the Penguins rallied from a 3–0 deficit to win 5–3.
 The Penguins went the full distance in the second round against the Washington Capitals.
 In the deciding game seven, Fleury made a key breakaway glove save early in the contest against Capitals superstar Alexander Ovechkin, helping the Penguins eliminate Washington by a 6–2 score.
 Fleury and the Penguins then swept the Carolina Hurricanes in the conference finals to return to the Stanley Cup Final against the Detroit Red Wings for the second consecutive year.
 After being pulled in game five after allowing five goals, Fleury made another momentous breakaway save in game six, this time with 1:39 minutes left in regulation against Dan Cleary to preserve a 2–1 lead and help the Penguins force a game seven.
 Playing the series-deciding game in Detroit, Fleury played an integral role in the Penguins 2–1 victory to capture the franchise's third Stanley Cup, making two critical saves in the final seconds.
 After stopping an initial Henrik Zetterberg shot from the right faceoff circle, the rebound came loose to Nicklas Lidström at the left faceoff circle, forcing Fleury to make a diving stop with 1.5 seconds remaining to preserve the win and the Stanley Cup.

-Fleury recorded a 37–21–6 record during the 2009–10 season, as the defending Stanley Cup champions Pittsburgh again finished fourth in the Eastern Conference.
-After dispatching Ottawa in six games, the Penguins were upset by the eighth-seeded Montreal Canadiens in round two, ending their chance of a Stanley Cup repeat, with game 7 marked the last game at the Mellon Arena.
+Fleury recorded a 37–21–6 record during the 2009–10 season, with Pittsburgh again finishing fourth in the Eastern Conference.
+After eliminating Ottawa in six games, the Penguins were upset by the eighth-seeded Montreal Canadiens in round two, ending their chance of a Stanley Cup repeat, with game seven marking the last game at the Mellon Arena.
 Fleury recorded a 2.78 goals against average during the Playoffs.